-10. b) i) How do you think the growing of single crops on large grassland areas in South America affects capybara?
+10. b) i) How is the growing of single crops on large grassland areas in South America affecting capybara?

 10. b) ii) What could you do to and how it would help?

 11. Summary

 On your journey around Marwell you have looked at just a small sample of the millions of plant and animal species that exist on earth.